Language

 Simple formula H2O, NaCl, CO2 Standard chemical formulas

-Parentheses Ca(OH)2, Mg3(PO4)2 Polyatomic groups with multiplier
+Parentheses Ca(OH)2, Mg3(PO4)2 Polyatomic groups with a multiplier

-Brackets [Fe(CN)6]4- Complex ions (charge ignored)
+Brackets [Fe(CN)6]4- Complex ions (the charge is ignored)

 Features